niekcandaele/feature-creep/Readme.md

 cd client
 npm ci # Use "ci" so it respects the lockfile

+# You might need this if you are using npm v7+
-# Some weird dependency issue... // TODO: Emiel explain better? :D
+# It's a weird dependency issue
 export SKIP_PREFLIGHT_CHECK=true

 # Set the location of the GraphQL API (aka the server folder)